 Update Interface to More Modern Look:

 - Researched, designed and developed Mosaic Design System for visual consistency

-- Vetted updates with brain-trust via an online community and feedback sessions
+- Vetted updates with the brain-trust via an online community and online feedback sessions

 - Layout & Protoyping: Adopbe Photoshop and Adobe XD

 - Stakeholder & braintrust interviews: held weekly workflow review meetings

 - Design spec documentation: needed for pass off to the development team

 - Cross-functional team collaboration: Color definition with Marketing department